Top 10 Scams Targeting Seniors & How to Avoid Them

 8. Phishing Scams

-Phishing is one of the oldest types of online scams and cyber criminals use many methods to steal your personal information and use it in unlawful ways in these scams.
+Phishing is one of the oldest types of online scams targeting seniors.
+Cyber criminals use many methods to steal your personal information and use it in unlawful ways in these scams.

 How Phishing Scams Work